anufrievroman/waypaper/README.md

 ## Roadmap

 - ~Improve loading of folders with many images~.
-- Additional options for ~search in subfolders~, ~background color~, and setting a uniform color.
+- Additional options for ~search in subfolders~, ~background color~, ~sorting~, and setting a uniform color.
 - Support for other backends like ~swww~, ~feh~, ~wallutils~, wbg, and hyprpaper.
 - Better keyboard-driven experience and hjkl support.
+- Support for multiple monitors

 ## Contributions